RightToAskOrg/technical-docs/ServerAPIDataStructures.md

 Again, this is hashed, stored in the database, and posted on the BB.

-### Entity
+### Person

-An entity is either a public authority (see RightToKnow list), or a user of the system.
+A person is a user of the system, who may also have some role(s), e.g. being an MP or an MP's spokesperson.

 Defining Fields:

 - UID : string
-    * Validity: character length
+    * Validity: character length (30)
     * Permission: must be unique
     * compulsory
     * never changes

 Non-defining fields

-- Display Name
+- Display Name : string
+    * Validity: character length (50)
     * optional
     * may change
 - Verified_Representative: List (MP or domain)
     * optional
-- Public key : key
+- Public key : string
     * Validity: TBD
     * Permission: n/a
     * optional
-- State or federal electorate(s),
+- State : enum
     * optional
+- Electorates Represented In : List (chamber, string)
+    * optional
-- Email domain (e.g. parliament.vic.gov.au or acf.org.au)
+- Email : string
-    * compulsory for (Org or MPs) ; optional for other accounts
+    * optional

 Bookkeeping fields: